BrgochGroup/Cr3-SpectraPredictor/README.md

 #### Additional Features Required

-This notebook generates **15 of the 20 features** required by the emission model.
+This notebook automatically generates **15 of the 20 features** required by the emission model.
 To complete `To_predict_em.xlsx`, the following descriptors must be added manually:

 - `max_metal_ligand_bond_length`
 - `mean_metal_ligand_bond_length`